 A chance meeting with a strange man named Vin led to him joining the world famous Crowded Scouse and it is in that very same band that he plies his musical trade today.

-A master of 4/4 and even 3/4 time, he is the bedrock of the band and undoubtedly the third best looking.
+He is clearly and obviously the inspiration for Jim Hensons "Animal" muppet, but he is the bedrock of the band and undoubtedly the third best looking.

 'Wild' Al is the band's most recent aquisition having formerly been a part-time international man of mystery.